The hopeful tale night-flowering jasmine – October (Bollywood, 2018)

 “Not a Love Story”, advocates the tagline of the film.
 True, it’s not a love story.
 Rather it is a story about unconditional love.
 What is it that Dan found captivating about Shiuli’s motionless, bruised self?
 Why didn’t he feel this way while she was conscious and healthy?
 You have to watch the film to unravel the answers.

 Dan is adamant to bring Shiuli back to life, or at least try to contain the little life that is left of her.
-While the of her colleagues give up and move on with life, Dan simply can’t overcome the trauma.
+While her colleagues give up and move on with life, Dan simply can’t overcome the trauma.
 He visits the hospital as much as possible, putting his career at stake.
 Why did he risk it all for a person he hardly knew?
 Because for him, it felt right.
 We see Dan grow and explore himself in the process.

 The excitement and emotions Dan feels when Shiuli shows minor progress in her health connects with the audience perfectly.
 In a scene, Shiuli’s uncle argues that it is best to take away her life support as there’s no scope for her to come back to consciousness.
 The medical treatment is expensive, and the family is struggling to make the ends meet.